First Internet Bank mortgage review

 First Internet Bank reviews and complaints

-Overall, reviews for First Internet Bank are positive.
+Overall, reviews for First Internet Bank are limited but positive.
 Customers speak highly of the courteous, responsive service they receive from their loan consultants and prompt processing times during the application process.
-While there are only a couple of reviews on Trustpilot, the lender gets 4.9/5 stars on LendingTree with 146 reviewers as of December 2020.
+While there are only five reviews on Trustpilot as of March 2021, the lender gets 3.6 out of 5 stars.

 - Excellent customer service.
 Reviews online mention First Internet Bank’s great customer service.
-And when I contacted the company, I had a person on the phone in under 40 seconds, with no automated routing system.
+When we contacted the company, we spoke to a representative within 40 seconds, with no automated routing system.

 - No prepayment penalties.
 None of First Internet Bank’s loan programs charge prepayment fees, which means you can save unnecessary interest by paying off your mortgage early without penalty.